Republic of China

 Birding Taiwan

 There are more than 11,000 species of birds in the world.
-Taiwan, with an area of 36,000 sq. km, has records of more than 577 species of birds, forming the second highest bird density anywhere in the world.
+Taiwan, with an area of 36,000 km2, has records of more than 570 species of birds, forming the second highest avian species density anywhere in the world.

 Birding is closely related to the seasons.
-In general in summer we watch the resident birds and summer visitors of Taiwan, and in the other seasons we look for the winter migrants from the north.
+In general, in summer the resident birds and summer visitors of Taiwan are targeted, and in the other seasons we look for the winter migrants from the north.
 It easy to find evidence of birds almost everywhere on the island.
-Therefore, if you are patient and go outdoors to the mountains or seashores, you will be able to see many lovely birds hopping, flying and singing around you.
+Therefore, if you are patient and go outdoors to the mountains or seashores, you will be able to see many birds hopping, flying and singing around you.

 This page is sponsored by Alpine Birding